AlmaBroman/flea-finder-stockholm/README.md

 ### Colour scheme
 The main colours used for the webpage are:

-Navbar, footer, buttons: #212529
+- Navbar, footer, buttons: #212529
-Image Overlays, Text(for light bg-color): black Background Body, Text(for dark bg-color): white
+- Image Overlays, Text(for light bg-color): black
+- Background Body, Text(for dark bg-color): white

-### Font
-Bootstrap default.

 ## Project Goals
 The main goal of the site was to create a website using the Django Framework in Python along with HTML and CSS.